-- 1. The employer shall develop and implement policies and procedures for known COVID-19 or suspected COVID-19 employees to return to work using either a symptom-based or test-based strategy depending on local healthcare and testing circumstances.
-While an employer may rely on other reasonable options, a policy that involves consultation with appropriate healthcare professionals concerning when an employee has satisfied the symptoms based strategy requirements in §40.B.1.a will constitute compliance with the requirements of §40.B.46 - a.
-For suspected or known COVID-19 employees the symptom-based strategy excludes an employee from returning to work until at least 3 days (72 hours) have passed since recovery defined as resolution of fever without the use of fever-reducing medications and improvement in respiratory symptoms (e.g., cough, shortness of breath); and, at least 10 days have passed since symptoms first appeared. - b.
-The test-based strategy excludes an employee from returning to work until resolution of fever without the use of fever-reducing medications, and improvement in respiratory symptoms (e.g., cough, shortness of breath), and negative results of an FDA Emergency Use Authorized COVID-19 molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected ≥24 hours apart (total of two negative specimens). - i.
-If a known or suspected COVID-19 employee refuses to be tested, then the employer shall comply with §40.B.1.a symptom-based strategy. - ii.
+- ii.
 For purposes of this section, COVID-19 testing is considered a "medical examination" under Va.
-Code §40.1-28.47 The employer shall not require the employee to pay for the cost of COVID-19 testing for return to work determinations. - 2.
-The employer shall develop and implement policies and procedures for known asymptomatic COVID-19 employees to return to work using either a time-based or test-based strategy depending on local healthcare and testing circumstances.48 While an
+Code §40.1-28.46 The employer shall not require the employee to pay for the cost of COVID-19 testing for return to work determinations. - 2.
+The employer shall develop and implement policies and procedures for known asymptomatic COVID-19 employees to return to work using either a time-based or test-based strategy depending on local healthcare and testing circumstances.47 While an employer may rely on other reasonable options, a policy that involves consultation with appropriate healthcare professionals concerning when an employee has satisfied the time based strategy requirements in §40.B.2.a will constitute compliance with the requirements of §40.B.48 - a.
+The time-based strategy excludes an employee from returning to work until at least 10 days have passed since the date of their first positive COVID-19 diagnostic test assuming they have not subsequently developed symptoms since their positive test.
+If they develop symptoms, then the symptom-based or test-based strategy shall be used. - b.
+The test-based strategy excludes an employee from returning to work until negative results of an FDA Emergency Use Authorized COVID-19 molecular assay for detection of SARS-CoV-2 RNA from at least two consecutive respiratory specimens collected ≥24 hours apart (total of two negative specimens). - i.
+If a known asymptomatic COVID-19 employee refuses to be tested, then the employer shall comply with §40.B.2.a symptom-based strategy. - ii.
+For purposes of this section, COVID-19 testing is considered a "medical examination" under Va.
+Code §40.1-28.49 The employer shall not require the employee to pay for the cost of COVID-19 testing for return to work determinations.